 DBPR: The Florida Department of Business and Professional Regulation.
 This is the government agency you'll be interacting with to get your license.

 InterNACHI: The International Association of Certified Home Inspectors.
 InterNACHI is the largest home inspector association in the country.
-Being a member isn't required, but it's generally considered mark of legitimacy in the community.
+Being a member isn't required, but it's generally considered a mark of legitimacy in the community.
 They offer training, certifications, and discounts on software and equipment.

 Spectora: In case you didn't notice, you're on our website!
 Spectora provides the best home inspection software in the industry, which is pretty handy because you'll need software once you get your license.
-Although we're biased, none of the information on this article requires you to be a Spectora user.
+Although we're biased, none of the information in this article requires you to be a Spectora user.

 Take 120 hours of coursework

 You need to take 120 hours of classes, which are broken into several smaller courses with a test at the end of each.
 The courses are required by the DBPR, but you can take them from almost anywhere.
 There are 30 approved course providers offering either online, in-person, or hybrid courses.
 The coursework covers the eight essential components of a home.

 If you want a recommendation, ICA is widely considered the most reputable training association, and they offer training for Florida inspectors.